Skip to content

 Frequently asked questions

 The key is modelling the actual workflow, not approximating it from a generic CRM.
-For Adamas Studio, that meant an eleven-table relational data model with a 12-stage production pipeline, two-tier status tracking (granular internal stages and simplified customer-facing equivalents), and three separate portals scoped to each user type.
+For this client, that meant an eleven-table relational data model with a 12-stage production pipeline, two-tier status tracking (granular internal stages and simplified customer-facing equivalents), and three separate portals scoped to each user type.
 Off-the-shelf tools fail because they're built for repeat transactions, not bespoke ones.

 More like this